 - Melt the butter in a saucepan.
 Add the flour to make a roux.

 - Add the milk into the roux gradually to form the sauce.

 - Boil the sauce briefly, then simmer for five minutes, stirring constantly to avoid having the mix stick to the bottom of the pan.

-- Add the black pepper, salt, cayenne pepper, cheddar, bacon or parma ham, cauliflower and macaroni to the sauce, in that order.
+- Add the black pepper, salt, cayenne pepper, cheddar, cauliflower and macaroni to the sauce, in that order.

 - Empty into the oven dish and bake for 20 minutes at 200°C